Best Car Insurance for College Students

 Description

-Maintain strong academics (usually a B average/3.0 GPA or ranking in the top 20% of your class) and provide proof (transcript/report card).
+Maintain strong academics (usually a B average or 3.0 GPA or ranking in the top 20% of your class) and provide proof (transcript/report card).
 Typically requires full-time enrollment and being under the age of 25.

-If you're attending school more than 100 miles from your permanent address and only drive during breaks or occasional visits home, you can be eligible for this discount on your parents' policy.
+If you attend school more than 100 miles from your permanent address and drive only during breaks or occasional visits home, you may be eligible for this discount on your parents' policy.

 Some insurance companies offer discounts for members of alumni associations.